Best chorus pedals 2025: top choices for your 'board

 What is chorus?

-Like vibrato, phase and flange, chorus is created using a delay line.
-Your signal is split into wet and dry components, with an LFO, or low-frequency oscillator, detuning the wet part.
-Blending wet and dry back together creates chorus.
+Chorus is an effect created using a delay line, like vibrato, phase, and flange.
+The guitar signal is split into wet and dry components, with an LFO, or low-frequency oscillator, detuning the wet part.
+Blending wet and dry back together creates the chorus effect.

-Terms like LFO might be bamboozling at first glance, but think of it simply as the rate, a sine wave that you can hear giving motion to the guitar.
+Terms like LFO might be bamboozling at first glance, but think of it simply as the rate control, a sine wave that you can hear giving motion to the guitar.

-There's some interesting side-effects from the close relationship between the various modulations.
+There are also interesting side effects from the close relationship between the various modulations.
 For example, increasing the wet/dry mix will result in a vibrato effect when the detune becomes more extreme.
 Alternatively, by reducing the delay time below 25ms, chorus becomes a flanger.
-Flange effects add feedback for more resonance, which is why chorus effects sound smoother.
+Flange effects often add feedback for more resonance, which is why chorus effects sound smoother.

 What should I look for in a chorus pedal?

 It's important to look deeply within yourself and decide whether you're a purist.
-Though there's something magical about the sound of a pure BBD analog chorus, it's undeniable that digital choruses have more flexibility, both in timbres, but also in additional parameters like rate and waveform.
+There's something magical about the sound of a pure BBD analog chorus, but it's undeniable that digital choruses have more flexibility, not only in timbre but also in additional parameters like rate and waveform.
 Some units can even do ramping or irregular rates.
-This is where hybrid units like the Chase Bliss can shine – though at a high price.

 Whether or not the pedal is stereo won't matter to you if you don't run a dual amp set-up.
 Nevertheless, it might be that even if you use the pedal in mono, you'll get a chance to use it in stereo for recording.
-There's few things quite as mind-bending as stereo chorus, especially when used tastefully.
+There are few things quite as awesome as stereo chorus.

 Finally, range is important.
 If you want seasick, detuned tones, you'll need appropriate depth.
-If you want to push the rate of the pedal almost into Leslie or rotating speaker for live use, the pedal will need a rate control that is pretty fast when fully open.
+If you want to push the rate of the pedal into Leslie territory for live use, the pedal will need a rate control that is fast when cranked.

 What's the difference between analog and digital chorus pedals?